 Recently, I was talking to someone in our office about the problems that come with using older versions of Office.
 He automatically mentioned that various employees using different versions under a single network can make it difficult to make a complete update on everyone’s computer at once.
 Then, I questioned if there were security issues with having older versions of Office.
 He had completely forgotten that you are more vulnerable from doing this.

-Sometimes we forget that there are simple ways to keep our data safe, such as safeguarding business data by using the newest version of Office.
+Sometimes we forget that there are simple ways to keep our data safe, such as protecting your company's information by using the newest version of Office.

 For those of you that don’t know, safeguarding in the IT world means -- being proactive against attacks, threats, and disasters that may cause a business’ or organization’s data to become defenseless.
 Keeping data secure is a lot easier now that there are multiple ways to take precaution.

 - Automated Backups

 There are a variety of backup methods including the use of a backup system, a data support center, Cloud-based backups, and more.
 All methods have their pros and cons, but the decision should be based on what is cost-effective and efficient for your company.

 Considering most people do not choose the first house they see or the first car they test drive, your decision to choose a possibly expensive data backup prevention method should not be any different.
 Therefore, it is best to do your research first.

 For more information on automated backups and other safeguarding, tips visit the Small Business Administration by clicking here.

 Coming from someone who has had to deal with the same continuous pop-up message about my expired free trial of protection services too many times to count, I can understand the irritation when it comes to dishing out money for something that is keeping you safe invisibly.
 I always question: would it make a difference?
 I know the answer, and you do too.
 That is why firewalls are necessary.
 Hardware firewalls are the best because they keep a protective barrier between the internet and your business’ data.